-In addition to traditional and digital advertising, the Registrar's office will strategically utilize large outdoor posters on the exterior walls of gas stations, convenience stores, and bodegas located in hard-to-reach neighborhoods based on targeted zip code selections and the Center for Inclusive Democracy mapping tool.
-Each poster will feature English and a language that is represented in the specific neighborhood.
+In addition to traditional and digital advertising, the Registrar's office will strategically utilize neighborhood billboards and large outdoor posters at gas stations, convenience stores, grocery stores, liquor stores, and bodegas as well as advertising in transit shelters located in hard-to-reach neighborhoods based on targeted zip code selections

-This tactic allows the Registrar's office to target neighborhoods where other forms of traditional media can't reach.
-For a sample of locations please see page 53 in Appendices.
+These tactics allow the Registrar's office to target neighborhoods where other forms of traditional media can't reach.

+For a past sample of large poster locations please see page 60 in Appendices.
+All locations are subject to availability.